giellalt/lang-chr/chr.md

 The word forms in Cherokee start from the lexeme roots of basic word classes, or optionally from prefixes:
  *   VerbPrefixes   ;
+Nouns
+Nouns in the Cherokee language are things.

+Prefixes
+Prefixes in the Cherokee language are bound to beginning of other words.

+Pronouns
+Pronouns in the Cherokee language are references to things.

+Adjectives
+Adjectives in the Cherokee language describe things.

+Verbs
+SIGH

+Numerals
+Numerals in the Cherokee language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;